 Web or television video production is still a constant challenge.
-Skill, investment and innovation are key focuses in the daily exercise of producing video content.
-That’s why the Facebook Journalism Project: Video Accelerator kicked off on May 6, to spark a series of conversations with leading journalists in the news industry to share experiences and inspire a more organic and high-quality content experience through video.
+Skill, investment, and innovation are key focuses in the daily exercise of producing video content.
+That’s why the Facebook Journalism Project Video Accelerator Program kicked off on May 6, to spark a series of conversations with leading journalists in the news industry to share experiences and inspire a more organic and high-quality content experience through video.

-Based on his experience within the digital space and his observations of current methods of reporting and production in television and video around the world, Duff addressed the below topics at the Video Accelerator:
+Based on his experience within the digital space and his observations of current methods of reporting and production in television and video around the world, Duff addressed the following topics during the Video Accelerator:

 - The fundamentals of visual narrative

 - Some of the best practices for using video

 - How to build a digital media production team